-Blue Wilderness’ volunteers learn the snorkeling, diving and scientific techniques to collect data that is vital to the management of some of the world’s vulnerable shark species.
-As well as diving and snorkeling with five species of incredible sharks you’ll get the chance to work in the Aliwal Shoal Marine Protected Area, one of South Africa most pristine and important marine biodiversity hotspots.
-You directly contribute to our conservation, research and education programmes of Blue Wilderness.
+Blue Wilderness’ shark volunteers and shark interns learn the snorkeling, diving and scientific techniques to collect data that is vital to the management of some of the world’s vulnerable shark species.
+As well as diving and snorkeling with five species of incredible sharks shark volunteers get the chance to work in the Aliwal Shoal Marine Protected Area, one of South Africa most pristine and important marine biodiversity hotspots.
+You directly contribute to our conservation, research and education programmes on Blue Wilderness's shark volunteer and internship program.

 How it works